kronostechnologies/graphql-framework/src-docs/docs/getting-started.md

 }
 ```

-Once created, you will need to adjust your Gruntfile to tell it from which file to generate the schema from, and where to.
-Add this to it:
+Once created, you will need to adjust your Gruntfile to tell it from which file to generate the schema from/to.
+Add this to your `Gruntfile.js`:

 ```
     'autogen-schema': {